 Team Performance Affects Your Company

 Look around.
 It’s easy to identify your frontline team members.
 They’re the people making the first impressions on customers.
-Have you put in the effort to help them grow into brand ambassadors?
+Are they operating as your brand ambassadors?

-Think about your favorite brand ambassadors on social media.
-You love their posts, right?
-But those posts stand out to you because ambassadors get a very specific set of instructions on how to photograph the product, the tone to use when discussing it, and even how they interact with followers in their comments.
+Have you heard of social media brand ambassadors.
+Who stands out?
+Their posts stand out because ambassadors get a very specific set of instructions on how to photograph the product, the tone to use when discussing it, and even how they interact with followers in their comments.